-One of the most common problems you might face during the initial stage of your projects is the labor shortage.
+One of the most common problems you might face during the initial stage of your projects is the labor shortage and construction team management.
 According to the report conducted by the Home Builder Institute on the construction labor market, over the next three years, the industry will need more than 2 million workers to satisfy the demands for new houses and buildings.

 One of the ways to stand out in the competition is by offering high wages and benefits.
 Good benefit packages will help you hire professionals and be one of the main motivations for them to stay longer.

-Once you manage to attract your construction employees, don’t rush with creating a quick contract.
-Instead, when designing your contract, take your time, understanding what you expect from your employee throughout the project and clearly stating it all in the subcontractor’s agreement statement.
+Once you attract your construction employees, don’t rush to create a quick contract.
+Instead, when designing your contract, take your time, understand what you expect from your employee throughout the project, and clearly state it all in the subcontractor’s agreement statement.
 Here are a couple of things to include in the document:

 - Scope of their work

 These are only a few of the sections you should have in your contract.
 Remember that if you expect anything particular from your employees, you should include it in your contract.